PilotProgrammer/aws-cdk-lambda-starter/README.md

 After that PipelineDeployingLambdaStack deploys, it creates a CodePipeline, which is triggered anytime new commits are made to the source repository.

 The CodePipeline contains two CodeBuild projects: the first CodeBuild project builds the code that is in the "polly-client-lambda" directory, and the second creates a CF template via CDK, called "StackForLambdaDeployment" (I renamed it in my code"), which ultimately creates the Lambda from the previous CodeBuild.
-Once the CodePipeline finished, the output of the two CodeBuild projects are used together to actually deploy the "StackForLambdaDeployment".
+Once the CodePipeline finishes, the output of the two CodeBuild projects are used together to actually deploy the "StackForLambdaDeployment".

 ## Running Local CodeBuild "Hello World" Example